 - If you are using the jelly bag method, mash the berries again after they've boiled, then pour them into a jelly bag suspended over a large bowl.
-Let this drain for 1 to 2 hours.
+Let this drain up to overnight.
 You should have a little less than 1 quart.
 You don't need to strain the juice the way you do with the food mill method.

 - Return the juice to the (cleaned) pot and add an equal volume of sugar, normally about 4 cups.
 Bring to a boil until it froths, skim the froth, then turn off the heat and pour into clean jars.
 Always use a new canning lid when you are making this syrup, unless you plan on eating it in the next few weeks.
 Seal the jars and let stand until the lids pop.
 They will keep for a year on the shelf or in the fridge.

 Nutrition information is automatically calculated, so should only be used as an approximation.